If you have a question we haven't already answered, click here.

 How can I request a library item that is checked out or from another town's library?

 You are welcome to reserve library materials in person or by using our on-line catalog.
-DVDs less than six months old that are not carried by the Cambridge Public Library are not reservable.
-When the item you requested comes in, we will notify you by mail or email.
-You may have a maximum of 20 requests on your acount.
+DVDs less than three months old that are not carried by the Cambridge Public Library are not reservable.
+When the item you requested comes in, we will notify you by email.
+You may have a maximum of 50 requests on your account.

 How can I get to the Main and Branch libraries by car?
 By MBTA?
 Do you have maps of the libraries?